Harrison-B/interngame/README.md

 (creates branch and opens it)

 ## Every update

+### Before you start making changes
+git checkout -b branchName
+(Make a new branch each time - try to name it with main purpose)

+### Once changes are complete
-Git add .
+git add .
-Git commit -m “message”
+git commit -m “message”
-### First update
-git push --set-upstream origin testBranch
+git push --set-upstream origin branchName
-### Every time
-git push

 Switch to browser and pull up github

 - Should see create pull request
 - Write comment on it explaining what changes made + if it is working
+- Resolve any merge conflicts
-- Request a review from Cassidy
+- If it is working: merge.
+Or - Request a review from Cassidy